A lot or a little?

 Is it any good?

-Stylized and extraordinarily violent, UNDERWORLD: EVOLUTION repeats the formula of the first film.
-Nothing that happens this time will surprise anyone.
-Except, perhaps, the fact that Derek Jacobi has agreed to play the oldest immortal ever.
+Stylized and extraordinarily violent, this sequel repeats the formula of the first film.
+Nothing that happens this time will surprise anyone, except, perhaps, the fact that Derek Jacobi has agreed to play the oldest immortal ever.
 Selene and Michael again try to sort out their identities, and Marcus tries to reunite with wolfy William in order to run the world.
-Why is not quite clear.

 More interesting and never quite examined is the notion of "infectious" race.
 The vampires see the werewolves as odious for just this reason -- anyone they bite becomes a werewolf.
 And yet, the vampires are in the same sort of boat.
 Their similarity is vaguely instructive, races generally being cultural and political concoctions, their myths and backstories functions of power-grabbing and territorial squabbling.
 But their infectiousness provides the possibility for provocation and perception: race here is not inherent or stable or a means of fixed identity.
 It is mutable and mutating.
 All the generic, frankly tiresome bloody war stuff in Underworld: Evolution doesn't quite obliterate this insight.

-Families can talk about the film's representation of race differences.
+Families can talk about Underworld: Evolution's representation of race differences.
 If the vampires and lycans are descended from the same father, as revealed in this film's mythology, their centuries-long battle seems especially tragic and futile.
 How might the hybrid characters -- both the werewolf/vampire mix Michael and the new breed Selene becomes -- hold a hope for a future not premised on race-warring?
-And how does the franchise simultaneously depend on fight imagery: blood, body parts, stomach-churning violence?

 How necessary is the movie's violence?
 Does exposure to violent media desensitize kids to violence?